mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 }
 {% endhighlight %}

-When we assign an object to the innerHTML property Chrome calls `toString` on that objects and assigns the result.
+When we assign an object to the innerHTML property, Chrome calls `toString` on that objects and assigns the result.

 Now when we call code that's unaware of our string wrappers the calls will still (mostly) work.